Generate new demand

 Result: New planned item created for 10 units

-Inventory: 15 units remain unused
+Widget inventory: 15 units remain unused (not allocated to this plan)

 With Generate New Demand unchecked: